What is Bond Refunding?

 - First, the holders of the existing bonds with higher coupon bonds aren’t very happy with the strategy as it results in the premature stoppage of cash inflow, or at best, they have to contend with lower coupon rate bonds.

-- It can be a cumbersome process with various transactional cost components, including expenses towards legal and commercial compliance and other transaction costs like brokerage, commission, taxes, etc.
+- It can be a cumbersome process with various transactional cost components, including legal and commercial compliance expenses and other transaction costs like brokerage, commission, taxes, etc.

 Conclusion

-So, it can be seen that bond refunding is a kind of capital restructuring that corporates undertake in order to lower their cost of borrowing.
+So, it can be seen that bond refunding is a kind of capital restructuring that corporates undertake to lower their cost of borrowing.
 Typically, the existing bonds are retired or repaid at maturity (or even prematurely in the case of callable bonds) with the help of the proceeds received from the issue of the new bonds.
-If implemented with proper market analysis, then this strategy can be a financially profitable option for the corporates.
+If implemented with proper market analysis, this strategy can be financially profitable for corporations.

 Recommended Articles